You can import tax slip adjustments. You can also import external employees and create their tax slips using Avanti.

 By default, this can be found in Canadian Payroll >> Tax Slip Processing.

-Step 2: Select 2022 in the Tax Year, if not already selected.
+Step 2: Select 2023 in the Tax Year if it’s not already selected.

 Step 3: Select the correct group in the Tax Slip Group.

-Step 4: Select if you would like to import the File from My PC or OneDrive.
+Step 4: Select where you’ve saved the file, either My PC or OneDrive.

 Step 5: Select the arrow to the right of the Import File.